Tony Yayo: Felony charges for weapon possession, bail jumping and forged passport; incarceration (2002–04)

 Along with 50 Cent and several other affiliates, Yayo was arrested on December 31, 2002, during a New Year's Eve party in Midtown Manhattan for first-degree possession of a loaded firearm by a convicted felon.
 He had a Glock 20 handgun and a Colt AR-15 in the trunk of his car.
-When police discovered that Yayo had a prior for 1996 conviction for drug possession and an outstanding warrant for a previous gun charge, Yayo was sentenced for bail jumping and spent a year in prison.
+When police discovered that Yayo had a prior 1996 conviction for drug possession and an outstanding warrant for a previous gun charge, Yayo was sentenced for bail jumping and spent a year in prison.
 Yayo served time in the Lakeview Shock Incarceration Correctional Facility in the village of Brocton in Chautauqua County, New York.
 He was paroled on January 8, 2004.
 The next day, he was arrested for possessing a forged passport and served time in federal prison until February 24, 2004.